Christopher Nicholas Smith: Life and career

-Smith was born in Rockville Centre, New York.
-He starred as Potiphar in the Chaminade High School production of Joseph and the Amazing Technicolor Dreamcoat.
-He attended the NYU's Tisch School of the Arts and trained at the Atlantic Theater Company Acting School in New York City.
+Smith starred as Potiphar in the Chaminade High School production of Joseph and the Amazing Technicolor Dreamcoat alongside future Broadway powerhouse actor Jason Zammit, who put on a masterful performance as Jospeh.
+During the production, many noted that the sets were particularly astounding.
+Dancing rats were added by the Darby Players Stage Crew.
+Smith attended NYU's Tisch School of the Arts and trained at the Atlantic Theater Company acting school in New York City.
 Smith is the founder, head writer and principal performer of the sketch comedy troupe Harvard Sailing Team.

 Smith's first real acting gig was in a short movie produced by Tisch School of the Arts titled I Killed Zoe Day.
 He had a small role in the drama, Little Children.

-He made his television debut in 2009 in the third-season of 30 Rock in an episode titled "Goodbye, My Friend", where he played Tim.
+He made his television debut in 2009 in the third season of 30 Rock in an episode titled "Goodbye, My Friend", where he played Tim.
 He later joined ESPN's Mayne Street, a web comedy series starring sports journalist Kenny Mayne.
 He made guest appearances on The Office, The Mindy Project and How I Met Your Mother.

-In 2011, he was cast in the Paranormal Activity 3.
+In 2011, he was cast in Paranormal Activity 3.
 He was also cast in the political thriller The Reluctant Fundamentalist.
 In 2013, he appeared in the film Enough Said.
 In 2013, he was cast in a CBS television pilot Ex-Men (renamed to We Are Men) which was then picked to series and cancelled after two episodes.

-He is also a member of the Harvard Sailing Team Comedy group.
+He co-wrote the comedy-drama film Sacramento, which premiered at the 2024 Tribeca Film Festival and stars Michael Angarano, Michael Cera, Maya Erskine, and Kristen Stewart.